tmobile/magentaA11y/how-to-test.md

 - Any major browser (Chrome, Safari, Firefox) is acceptable for keyboard testing.
 - Note: In Safari, you'll have to activate tab in Preferences » Advanced » Press Tab

-## 2. Test with the desktop screenreader
+## <step-number>2</step-number> Test with desktop screen readers
-{: .step }
+{: .divider }

 ### About the tab key

-The tab key is not the only key the screenreaders use to browse content.
+The tab key is not the only key the screen readers use to browse content.
 Before you test, learn the difference between **interactive elements that should receive focus** with the tab key and **content that should not**.

 - Arrow keys browse content for reading
 - The tab key focuses interactive controls
-- Screenreaders can also consume content automatically, starting reading at the top with no keyboard interaction
+- screen readers can also consume content automatically, starting reading at the top with no keyboard interaction

 ### Do not use a mouse

 - **Do not use the mouse** for screen reader testing.

-## 3. Test with the mobile screenreader
+## <step-number>3</step-number> Test with the mobile screen reader
-{: .step }
+{: .divider }

 Many websites have crossed the threshold to a majority of visits being from mobile devices.